murkenson/movies_tv_shows_data_pipeline/recreate_project/how_to.md

 >[!IMPORTANT]
 This step is important because the project uses resource-intensive services that can end up costing you money if you do not shut them down.
+Please provide the ID of your project.

 ```bash
 cd ~/final_project/terraform/ \